Analyzing Google Trends Data in Displayr

 library(gtrendsR) geo.codes = sort(unique(countries[substr(countries$sub_code, 1, 2) == "IT", ]$sub_code))

-The search history of skiing from 2010 to 2017 is plotted below.
-I did not check the As data.frame box in Displayr.
+The google trends search history of skiing from 2010 to 2017 is plotted below.
+I did not check the Long format output box in Displayr.
 This means that the result is a table with dates labelling the rows and countries along the columns.
-If the box was checked, the result would be one row for each country for each date, which is know as long format.
+If the box was checked, the result would be one row for each country for each date.

 Looking at the chart below, we note the contrast between northern and southern hemisphere winters.
 Skiing is also relatively more popular in Canada than New Zealand.
-The 2014 winter Olympics causes a notable spike in both countries, but particularly Canada.
+The 2014 winter Olympics causes a notable spike google search trends in both countries, but particularly Canada.

 In this post I have shown how to import data from Google Trends into Displayr.
 You can follow my steps, or play around with your own queries (why not try bitcoin?) in Displayr by following this link.